-To the Members of Ansal Properties & Infrastructure Limited Report On theStandalone Financial Statements
+To the Members of Ansal Properties & Infrastructure Limited Report On theStandalone Ind AS Financial Statements

 Managements Responsibility for the Financial Statements

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Act in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted in India of the state of affairs of the Companyas at 31st March 2016 and its profit and its cash flows for the year ended on thatdate.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone Ind AS financial statements give the informationrequired by the Act in the manner so required and give a true and fair view in conformitywith the accounting principles generally accepted in India of the financial position ofthe Company as at March 31 2017 and its financialperformance including othercomprehensive income its cash flows and the changes in equity for the year ended on thatdate.

-3448 lacs up to the period ended March 31 2011 continuing up to the end of currentperiod under section 80 IA of the Income Tax Act 1961 being tax profits arising out ofsale of Industrial Park units pending the notification of the same by Central Board ofDirect Taxes (Competent Authority).
+3448 lakh up to the period ended March 31 2011 continuing up to the end of currentperiod under section 80 IA of the Income Tax Act 1961 being tax profits arising out ofsale of Industrial Park units pending the notification of the same by Central Board ofDirect Taxes (Competent Authority).
 The Competent Authority rejected the initialapplication against which the Company has filed review petition.
-The Company has takenopinion from a senior counsel that its review petition satisfies all the conditionsspecified in the said Scheme of Industrial Park under Industrial Park (Amendment)
+The Company has takenopinion from a senior counsel that its review petition satisfies all the conditionsspecified in the said Scheme of Industrial Park under Industrial Park (Amendment) Scheme

 Report on Other Legal and Regulatory Requirements

 1. As required by the Companies (Auditors Report) Order 2016 ("theOrder") issued by the Central Government of India terms of section 143(11) of theAct we give in the Annexure A a statement on the matters specified paragraph 3 and 4 ofthe Order.